LTER-LIFE/FDFDT-Manual/docs/06-standard.md

 ### Terms of class Event

-Before assigning the terms of the event class to your data you should define what exactly one event is in your data.
+Before assigning the terms of the event class to your data, you should define what exactly one event in your data is.
 An event is generally defined as an action that occurs at a certain time and place.
 Depending on how your data is collected, there might also be some hierarchy in your events that should be accounted for.
 Defining how events are structured in your data and which measurements or occurrences belong together, makes it easier to properly map your data to the respective terms, especially eventID and parentEventID, and later on facilitates structuring of the data.

 #### eventID & parentEventID {#eventID}

 The eventID can be a globally unique identifier or an identifier specific to the dataset.
 For more information on how to create globally unique identifiers, see [this chapter](#GUIDcreation).
 If you choose to create identifiers specific to the dataset, we recommend establishing a structure that simultaneously is informative about the event.
 If there is a hierarchy in the events, eventIDs should build on the parentEventIDs.
 We recommend using separators (e.g., "\_" or "-") to indicate the different blocks of the event levels within an eventID.

 ::: {.infobox .infoimg}
 Some guides about persistent identifiers (e.g., @Richards) state that IDs should be opaque, meaning that they do not give any information about what they describe or relationships between resources.
 By this it can be avoided that the ID contains information that might no longer be true at a later time (because the resource has changed).
-However, these guides mostly referred to opaque identifiers on the data or resource level and not on the record level, which is why we decided to increase human-readability by creating informative dataset specific IDs.
+However, these guides mostly refer to opaque identifiers on the data or resource level and not on the record level, which is why we decided to increase human-readability by creating informative dataset-specific IDs.
 This problem does of course not occur if you choose GUIDs.
 :::

 ::: {.examplebox .exampleimg}
 **Bud burst**:

-This can be exemplified with our bud burst use case, where we have three different event levels.
+In the bud burst data, we have three different event levels.
 The highest level describes the event of going to the field in a certain year to a certain area.
 The eventID therefore consists of an area abbreviation and the year, e.g., HV2004.
 For the event level below, the sampling on a specific day within a year and area, the previous eventID becomes the parentEventID and the level 2 eventID extends the parentEventID by a separator and the day of the year, e.g., HV2004_99.
 The third and lowest event level describes the sampling of a specific tree on a day within an area and year.
 The eventID of level 2 becomes the parentEventID and the level 3 eventID extends the parentEventID by an underscore and the number of the tree, e.g. HV2004_99_5.
 This way, the eventID is easily human-readable and directly gives the most important information about the event.
 :::

 ::: {.examplebox .exampleimg}